Harry Batt: "Nae Body Move"

-Aim of the game

 The bungalowheads have to dress themselves as DC Harry Batt, using the items provided.

 Harry has his back turned to the Bungalowheads.

 They have to move closer and closer towards him, dressing themselves as they go.

 At random moments, Harry turns round sharply, shouting "Nae Body Move!"

 If he catches one of the Bungalow heads moving, they are out of the game.

 The first person to reach the end of the course and shout the given statement, wins the game.

 This statement was "Nae Body Move!" followed by SOMETHING "Squad" (e.g. "NAE BODY MOVE!
 CARROT SQUAD!)

 The winner was awarded with Bungalow points.

-The different "Squads"

 The first Bungalow head to shout "Nae Body Move" followed by a squad name, won the game.
 Some of the different squads were: Carrot Squad (10 September), Blanket Squad, and Bee Squad.

-Memorable games

 The first game of "Nae Body Move":

 It began with DC Harry Batt appearing through the compost heap.

 Celebrity Rachel Stevens lost her moustache.

 In the end, the game was ended as the cast broke down with laughter.